 On April 16, 2020, Retraite Quebec (“Retraite”) announced the implementation of two temporary easing measures to assist administrators of registered pension plans during the COVID-19 crisis: the extension of deadlines for certain regulatory and legal obligations; and an update to the degree of solvency that must be taken into consideration for transfers and refunds under defined benefit pension plans.

 With respect to the deadline extensions, the Retraite extended the deadline for providing certain documents to the Retraite and to members by three months.
 These documents include annual statements for members and beneficiaries; triennial or actuarial valuation reports and annual information returns.
 The deadlines for making payments into the pension fund and notifying the Retraite of any unpaid contributions have not been extended.

 With respect to actuarial valuation reports, under the Supplemental Pension Plans Act (Quebec) (“SPPA”), an actuarial valuation is required to be produced at least every 3 years.
 The Retraite confirmed that under the SPPA, a plan could choose to produce an actuarial valuation as at December 31, 2019, regardless of whether it is required and without authorization from the Retraite.

-NEW: On May 20, 2020 the Retraite published a questions and answers document regarding the temporary easing measures.
+On May 20, 2020 the Retraite published a questions and answers document regarding the temporary easing measures.
 The FAQs provide further information on a number of issues including the extension of deadlines for providing certain documents to the Retraite or members and the degree of solvency that must be taken into accounts for payments under a pension plan.

 Newfoundland and Labrador